kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-5-javascripts-browserify.md

 ## Conclusion

-This concludes the 5th part of my series _Introduction to Gulp.js_.
-We learned how to use Browserify to bundle JavaScript files, how to use CommonJS modules to run node in your Browser, and how to use non-CommonJS JavaScript files.
+This concludes the 5th part of my series, _Introduction to Gulp.js_.
+We learned how to use Browserify to bundle JavaScript files, how to use CommonJS modules to run Node in your Browser, and how to use non-CommonJS JavaScript files.

 {% more "View Source on GitHub", "https://github.com/kogakure/gulp-tutorial", true %}